 CCNE serves the public interest by assessing and identifying programs that engage in effective educational practices.
 As a voluntary, self-regulatory process, CCNE accreditation supports and encourages continuing self-assessment by nursing programs and supports continuing growth and improvement of collegiate professional education and post-baccalaureate nurse residency programs.

-- Review the FINAL DRAFT of the Proposed Standards for Accreditation of Baccalaureate and Graduate Nursing Programs (March 2013)
+Standards for Accreditation of Baccalaureate and Graduate Nursing Programs – Amended in 2013!

 - Certification Organizations Issue Statement Supporting CCNE’s Process For Assuring Quality in Nurse Practitioner Programs